ocalzada/Twitoff/README.md

 # Twitoff
-a fun  web application for comparing and predicting tweets.
+a web application for comparing and predicting tweets.